 During the aerospace era, the transference of airpower theory to outer space emerged, even though the physical characteristics of space are distinct from the air domain.
-Of particular note was US Space Command’s (USSPACECOM) Long Range Vision in 1998.
-Central to this vision was obtaining control of space and integrating space into terrestrial military operations, which reflect the warfighting missions of airpower.
+Of particular note was the US Space Command’s (USSPACECOM) Long Range Vision in 1998.
+Central to this vision was obtaining control of space and integrating space into terrestrial military operations, which reflected the warfighting missions of airpower.
 Even with the adoption of air and space power, USAF doctrine for some time still contained an aerospace definition: “the ability to project military power or influence through the control and exploitation of air, space, and cyberspace to achieve strategic, operational, or tactical objectives.”
 Only in 2022 did USAF doctrine return to a strict atmospheric definition: “the ability to project military power through control and exploitation in, from and through the air.
 In 2020, the US Space Force released its first Space Power Capstone Doctrine, although it does not contain an explicit definition of space doctrine.

-For now, air and space remain separate and distinct domains as a function of current energy/propulsions technology.
-Access to space requires a distinctly different propulsion system such that airbreathing planes cannot transit into space, and space platforms, satellites and the now canceled US Space Shuttle needed to be boosted into space.
+For now, air and space remain separate and distinct domains as a function of current energy/propulsion technology.
+Access to space requires a distinctly different propulsion system such that airbreathing planes cannot transit into space, and space platforms, satellites and the now cancelled US Space Shuttle needed to be boosted into space.
 Nor could these space platforms return to the atmosphere and conduct any missions.
-Indeed, satellites are designed to burn up upon reentry, the Space Shuttle to glide back to earth, and the recent Space X Falcon 9 rocket booster to return intact to earth for reuse.
+Indeed, satellites are designed to burn up upon reentry, the Space Shuttle to glide back to Earth Earth, and the recent Space X Falcon 9 rocket booster to return intact to Earth for reuse.
 In addition, the costs as a function of fuel weight still limit the capacity of satellites to maneuver while in orbit.
-In other words, the maneuverability of platforms central to the execution of airpower missions does not obtain in space.
+In other words, the maneuverability of platforms central to the execution of airpower missions is not obtained in space.
 Satellites largely remain trapped in fixed orbits.

 The physical barrier between air and space has been partially overcome with the development of hypersonic vehicles in two types; glide vehicles and cruise missiles.
 Both are boosted into the lowest reaches of outer space by missiles or rockets at an altitude between 20 and 60 kilometres (km).
-While their maneuverability at the speeds generated at these altitudes are limited due to stresses on the airframe, upon rentry into the atmosphere their maneuverability is enhanced.
+While their maneuverability at the speeds generated at these altitudes is limited due to stresses on the airframe, upon reentry into the atmosphere their maneuverability is enhanced.
 Related and initiated by NASA, DARPA undertook the XS-1 experimental sub-orbital space plane project, which is designed to transit to and from space under its own power.
 However, it is unable to transit into orbital space.
 Nonetheless, hypersonics and the XS-1 represent an initial first step on the path to domain merger.

-R&D into new energy generation/propulsion technologies have been underway for some time.
+R&D into new energy generation/propulsion technologies has been underway for some time.
 Most of these technologies are directly related to space travel and the future manned mission to Mars.
-They include nuclear fission propulsion, nuclear electric, iodine fueled electric, solar, plasma, magnetic levitation and beamed energy.
-Nuclear powered solutions remain problematic for launch due to fears of a launch failure and the dispersal of radioactive material back to earth.
-Plasma, magnetic levitation and beamed energy employing ground based lasers are directly related to launch.
+They include nuclear fission propulsion, nuclear electric, iodine-fueled electric, solar, plasma, magnetic levitation and beamed energy.
+Nuclear-powered solutions remain problematic for launch due to fears of a launch failure and the dispersal of radioactive material back to earth.
+Plasma, magnetic levitation and beamed energy employing ground-based lasers are directly related to launch.
 The specific characteristics of these technologies are unknown in the public domain, but it is likely that they will solve the air-space barrier and provide the ability to move seamlessly from air to space and back again, and fully maneuver in outer space.
 Once achieved, the transference of airpower missions to space will become a reality and aerospace will merge as a true single domain.